kaizentm/enhancements/veps/sig-compute/hypervisor-abstraction.md

    }
    ```
    Only zero-value fields are set at each layer; `FinalizeVMI` handles derived/status data (CPU topology snapshot, memory status, hotplug sizing, feature dependency resolution).
 Existing public functions delegate to the resolved provider for backwards compatibility.

+- **Capability registry (`pkg/capabilities/`)** – Provides a centralized, declarative model for expressing which features are supported, unsupported, or experimental on each hypervisor+architecture combination.
+The registry enables automatic validation, test filtering, and clear error messages without duplicating logic across components.
+Each hypervisor declares its capabilities once (e.g., `pkg/capabilities/hypervisor/kvm/amd64.go`) and all validation/testing consumes these declarations.
 - **Runtime interface (`pkg/hypervisor/runtime/`)** – Provides a shared `HypervisorRuntime` contract for runtime-specific behavior such as `AdjustResources`, `HandleHousekeeping`, and `GetMemoryOverhead`.
 Each implementation registers under the same hypervisor key so `virt-controller`, `virt-handler`, and virt-launcher can resolve the correct runtime hooks.
 - **Converter library (`pkg/virt-launcher/virtwrap/converter/hypervisor/`)** – Implements the new `HypervisorConverter` interface described below.
 Each hypervisor file focuses on XML/domain differences while `base.go` holds the shared helpers.
 The converter selects the correct implementation via a local registry keyed by hypervisor name.
-- **Admission webhooks (`pkg/virt-api/webhooks/validating-webhook/admitters/hypervisor/`)** – Surface validation and mutation helpers that wrap existing webhook entry points.
-The admitters use the same cluster-configured hypervisor value as `virt-controller` and invoke the matching implementation.
+- **Admission webhooks (`pkg/virt-api/webhooks/validating-webhook/admitters/hypervisor/`)** – Validation uses the capability registry to automatically reject VMI configurations with unsupported features, generating rich error messages with documentation links.
+This replaces scattered architecture-specific validation with centralized capability queries.
 - **Node labeller (`pkg/virt-handler/node-labeller/hypervisor/`)** – Adds a lightweight hook so each hypervisor can declare the devices to probe, the preferred libvirt `virt-type`, and optional feature discovery (such as Hyper-V enlightenments for KVM on amd64).
+Can also expose capability labels on nodes for scheduling purposes.

 This split preserves the “implement once, reuse everywhere” story without routing everything through a monolithic interface.
 New hypervisors can land incrementally—start with defaults and webhooks, add converter support, then extend node labelling—while keeping the contract for each area explicit and testable.